qingreee1/material-theme-jetbrains-docs/_posts/2018-09-13-the-icon-replacer.md

 ### Background

 To better explain the framework, we need to return back at the premises of the plugin, e.g. up to the end of 2015.
-At that time, John Lindquist, who was working at Jetbrains (or for Jetbrains, I don't know the details), owner of https://www.egghead.io and Angular enthusiast, found out that it was possible to override Darcula's defaults to create custom themes, a feature unfortunately absent in Jetbrains IDEs.
+At that time, John Lindquist, who was working at JetBrains (or for JetBrains, I don't know the details), owner of https://www.egghead.io and Angular enthusiast, found out that it was possible to override Darcula's defaults to create custom themes, a feature unfortunately absent in JetBrains IDEs.
 He then opened a feature request to allow plugin developers to create their own custom themes, presenting his own plugin, "_Darkerula_" as a proof of concept.

-However Jetbrains had other plans in mind, such as improving the performance of their IDEs, supporting a lot of languages and frameworks, etc... and UI customization wasn't one of them.
+However JetBrains had other plans in mind, such as improving the performance of their IDEs, supporting a lot of languages and frameworks, etc... and UI customization wasn't one of them.
 But this served as a stepping stone for other plugins to build on that, such as Seti UI, Afterglow or, as you guessed, Material Theme.

 Chris Magnussen, the original Material Theme plugin owner, quickly implemented the colors of the original _Material Theme for Sublime Text_, and the result was pretty nice.
 But then he noticed that the Oceanic blue colors were not blending very well with the bland IntelliJ icons, as opposed as the Sublime Text plugin, so he sought out a solution to replace the icons as well.